-Has your puppy been engaging in destructive behaviours when you leave him home alone?
+Your puppy been might be engaging in destructive behaviours when you leave him home alone?

-One of the biggest signs of puppy separation anxiety is when your pooch gets extremely stressed when you’re going out of the door.
+That’s one of the biggest signs of puppy separation anxiety: when your pooch gets extremely stressed when you’re going out of the door.

 Some puppies even engage in destructive behaviours–like crying, excessive barking, going to the bathroom in the house, or chewing on anything and everything, as soon as you leave.